SaintChemistry/effigy_press/README.md

 # Effigy Press

-A lightweight NeoForge mod that adds a simple early-game utility block for processing amethyst shards into useful resources.
+A lightweight NeoForge mod that adds a simple early-game utility block for processing amethyst shards into useful resources in peaceful mode.
+The block will not work if the difficulty is set to other than Peaceful; and will resume action when Peaceful is re-set.

 ## Minecraft Version